jfields4733/Jordan/12ControlPathDoesDonts/README.md

 *Why could begin end be eliminated in the control_path?*

+No because it is not an if else statement.
+The begin end is necessary to confine those two statements to be executed in sequential order.

 *Why grow the data_path rather than the control_path?*

+Because the portion controlled by the clock has not changed.
+The data_path runs a lot faster in small chunks of code.

 *What is mux selecting between?*

+It is selecting between a1+a2 or a3

 *Is it a  2 input, 1 select line mux or a 3 input, 2 select line mux?*

+It is a 2 input, 1 select line mux.

 *What is growing, the data_path or control_path?*

+data path is growing

 *Which goes at the speed of light, data_path or control_path?*

+The data path goes at the speed of light

 *What does the control_path control?*

+It controls how many times output q changes.

 *Could this data_path be split into two parallel data_paths?*

+No.

 *There isn't an else for the if command.
 Why didn't Vivado create a latch?*

+Because latches are evil.
+Also, there is a default state.

 *CE and SR are wired up in the device, but not in the RTL Schematic.
 What do these [inputs mean](https://www.xilinx.com/support/documentation/user_guides/ug474_7Series_CLB.pdf)?
 Is CE chip enable or clock enable?*

+CE is clock enable.
+CE is an active high allowing the clock to affect the flip flop.
+The SR is an active low, not allowing the flip flop to be reset.

 ![1552682322706](assets/1552682322706.png)